Tax season feels eons away for many gainfully employed workers.

 “I use Nutcache accounting software to create and track expenses,” says Hawlk.
 “It’s a very simple but free accounting system.
 You can make nice, professional looking invoices and quickly see what’s paid and what’s pending.”

 Hawlk prefers to track her gross earnings, expenses, net income and retirement contributions in a more old fashion way – an Excel spreadsheet.

 Stumphauzer uses another software, but also prefers to keep it simple.

 “I use Freshbooks for invoicing,” says Stumphauzer.
 “But as far as expenses I rely on my bank statements and credit card statements mostly, as well as saving all my receipts in a special folder throughout the year.
 After six years as a freelancer you’d think I’d have some fancy software, but I don’t.”

 Some may hire an accountant, but you don’t have to

 Freelancers have a lot of paperwork to keep track of, including Form ES-1040 for paying estimated taxes on a quarterly basis, 1099s and W-9s from clients.
-Some freelancers prefer to hire an accountant, but the move isn’t necessary.
+Some freelancers prefer to hire an accountant or tax professional, but the move isn’t necessary.

-In fact, TaxAct offers two solutions for the self-employed.
+In fact, TaxAct offers two tax preparation and tax filing solutions for the self-employed.
 Both the Free Federal Edition and Deluxe software include Form 1040 with Schedules C and SE.